cschen13/yelp-humor-detection/README.md

 # Yelp Humor Detection
 This repository contains an exploration of recurrent neural networks (RNNs) and how they can be trained to detect humor.
 The [Yelp Open Dataset](https://www.yelp.com/dataset) is used for training and demonstration.
-The machine learning model is built with [PyTorch](https://pytorch.org).
+The machine learning model is built with the help of [PyTorch](https://pytorch.org) and [spaCy](https://spacy.io/).

 ## How to view
 Install [Conda](https://conda.io) and Jupyter with [this guide](https://jupyter.readthedocs.io/en/latest/install.html#installing-jupyter-using-anaconda-and-conda).
 Then run: